yaoqs/Machine-learning-Related/README.md

 ## Ebook
 <a id="markdown-ebook" name="ebook"></a>

+- [Patterns, Predictions, and Actions](https://mlstory.org/) A story about machine learning.Moritz Hardt and Benjamin Recht [pdf](https://mlstory.org/pdf/patterns.pdf)
+- The [Deep Learning](https://www.deeplearningbook.org/) [An MIT Press book - Ian Goodfellow and Yoshua Bengio and Aaron Courville] textbook is a resource intended to help students and practitioners enter the field of machine learning in general and deep learning in particular.
+The online version of the book is now complete and will remain available online for free.
 - 深度学习-Ian Goodfellow（伊恩·古德费洛）著.pdf
   - Author：Ian Goodfellow and Yoshua Bengio and Aaron Courville： <https://www.deeplearningbook.org/>
   - 链接: <https://pan.baidu.com/s/1OTz-ah0XV1nrq_3tf8RtEA> 提取码: e75m